AkisStavropoulos/eye_movement_analysis/README.md

 1) Download all content of the repo.

-2) Add to path both the main repo and helper functions.
+2) Add to path both the main_repo and helper_functions folders.

 3) You can find the main script under /main_repo with the name EyesEmbodyInternalBeliefs_code.m.